Fire Prevention Tips (and Best Practices) for Landlords

-There are things landlords can do to prevent fires and reduce their likelihood, and there are things landlords can explain to their tenants to keep them safe.
-Fire prevention is yet another reason to maintain a good relationship with their tenants because it encourages cooperation.
+There are things the property owner or manager can do to prevent fires and reduce their likelihood, and there are things landlords can explain to their tenants to keep them safe.
+Fire prevention is yet another reason to maintain a good relationship with tenants because it encourages cooperation.

 What Can Landlords Do to Prevent Fire?

 These are things landlords can take care of to help prevent fires and reduce potential fire damage.